Knutsford Little Theatre

 Knutsford Little Theatre is an amateur theatre group based in Knutsford, United Kingdom.
-They were formed in 1925, as Knutsford Amateur Drama Society and changed their name, after acquiring their own premises on Queen Street.
-They perform up to seven productions a year including a very popular family pantomime and a youth production.
+They were formed in 1925, as Knutsford Amateur Drama Society (KADS) and changed their name, after acquiring their own premises on Queen Street.
+They perform up to seven productions a year, including a very popular family pantomime and a youth production.

 The society is run by its members who are entitled to vote at the annual award ceremony held as part of the AGM.
 The Society is part of the Cheshire Theatre Guild, and the National Operatic and Dramatic Association.

 History

 The society was formed after a meeting in the Cranford Cafe on a date in March 1925 when a group of local residents met to discuss the formation of Knutsford Amateur Dramatic Society.
 There had been theatrical productions in Knutsford for a number of years prior to the meeting: the Y.M.C.A. had performed Thread of Scarlett, a play about a murder in Ashley that resulted in execution at Knutsford Prison, and the Young Liberals had also got in on the act with a performance of Between the Soup and the Savoury by Gertrude Jennings.
 There was clearly an appetite for theatre in the town and it seems that Mr H. T. Whitney, who was a dentist on Tatton Street and a member of Wilmslow Green Room Society, was a prime mover in getting KADS off the ground.

 One of the first tasks of the newly formed committee seems to have been the creation of a concert party.
 One member, Miss Grice, was a pianist and her father Joseph first violin.
 A small orchestra was formed and music rehearsals took place in Mr Grice's garage and cycle shop on Princess Street.
 Rehearsals for the plays, however, were held in Kings Coffee House and performances were first at the Y.M.C.A., then at the Town Hall before moving to the Marcliff Cinema, on the site where the civic hall now stands.
 It was here that the society held some of its most spectacular early productions.
 The Knutsford Guardian reports fine performances in When We Are Married and The Shop at Sly Corner, whilst special praise is given to the scenery for The Importance of Being Ernest and We Must Kill Toni had genuine stained glass windows.